G-Haze/G-Haze.github.io/_posts/2022-02-15-Week-6-Information-Risk.md

 Gaining certification demonstrates that the company and its senior management is serious about their information security practices.
 This gives assurance to their customers as it shows they are following applicable laws and regulations and have a suitable process for identify, assessing and managing organisational risk, verified by a third party.
 This will enhance their organisation's reputation which in turn may result in new business opportunities.

 There are also other country specific information security standards.
-In the UK we have the National Cyber Security Centre's (NCSC) Cyber Essentials and Cyber Essentials Plus.
+In the UK we have the National Cyber Security Centre's (NCSC) **Cyber Essentials** and **Cyber Essentials Plus**.
 The Cyber Essentials certification comprises of a self-assessment against five basic security controls; Firewalls, Secure configuration, User access control, Malware protection and Patch management, which is then reviewed by a qualified assessor.
 It is designed so that if all the criteria are adequately met the business should have sufficient defenses in place to protect themselves from the majority of common cyber attacks.
 Cyber Essentials Plus goes a step further by having a qualified assessor examine and conduct a technical audit of the same five controls instead of the self-assessment.

 ### Conclusion